Menopause

 Menopause is an equality issue

 Menopause affects nearly half of the population, yet there are so many stigmas around it in the workplace.
-This lack of understanding can lead to negative stereotypes and discrimination against people who are experiencing menopause and perimenopause.
+This lack of understanding can lead to negative stereotypes and discrimination against people who are going through menopause or feeling the effects of menopause transition.
 By implementing a menopause policy, employers will show their people that they really care.
-It normalises something that's an inevitable part of life and means that more people will have access to the right support, instead of suffering in silence,
+It normalises something that's an inevitable part of life and means that more people will have access to the right support, instead of suffering in silence.

 Menopause can have a negative impact on work performance

 The symptoms of menopause can have a big impact on work performance.
-People who are experiencing hot flushes, night sweats, and sleep disturbances may find it difficult to concentrate and stay focused on their work.
+People's negative experiences of menopause symptoms such hot flushes, night sweats, and sleep disturbances may also include difficulty concentrating and staying focused on their work.
 Naturally, this can lead to mistakes, missed deadlines, and decreased productivity.
-Psychological symptoms like brain fog, anxiety and memory loss can also have an impact on people's performance and output at work.
+Psychological symptoms like brain fog, anxiety and memory loss can also have an impact on people'sperformance and output at work.
 By providing support and reasonable adjustments for women going through menopause, employers can help minimise the impact of these symptoms on work performance.

 Menopause can be a sensitive topic

 Talking about menopause can be difficult, especially in a workplace setting.
 It's completely normal for people to feel embarrassed talking about it because menopause is something that's only now becoming normalised.
-Only now are we seeing conversations open up about it in the workplace.
-By implementing a menopause policy, employers will be creating a safe, inclusive and supportive environment where people can bring their best selves to work.
+It's only now that we are seeing conversations open up about it in the workplace, however, there remains a lack of understanding among many employers, with many yet to establish effective frameworks for menopause support.
+By implementing a menopause policy, employers will be creating a safe, inclusive and supportive culture where people can bring their best selves to work.

 A menopause policy is a legal obligation

 Employers have a legal duty to provide a safe and supportive working environment for all employees.
-This includes supporting people going through menopause or perimenopause.
-Not doing this can lead to a legal risk of discrimination, so it's really important to do.
+This legal requirement includes supporting people going through menopause or perimenopause.
+Not fulfilling this legal duty leaves employers at risk of being accused of disability discrimination, so it's really important to do so.

 1. Acknowledge and recognise the stress that can come with menopause challenges and treatment

 Managing menopause symptoms and work can be overwhelming and very isolating at times, with lots of people reporting feeling a loss of confidence at work when badly affected by menopause symptoms.
 Make sure your workplace policy is written in a way that is empathetic to the stresses and challenges members of your team may be facing.
-This is important for creating a company culture where people feel safe to disclose their struggles and are able to make use of the support you are providing.
+This is important for creating a supportive workplace in which people feel safe to disclose their struggles and are able to make use of the support you are providing.
+If you are struggling to establish such an environment, assigning designated menopause advocates and champions who talk openly can help normalise the conversation and encourage others to similarly share their experiences.

 2. Clearly outline what you mean by flexible working and if employees are entitled to dedicated menopause leave

 When writing your menopause policy, it's important not to be vague in what type of leave or alternative working arrangements people are entitled to so it's as easy as possible to understand.
-Outline a clear and easy process that defines exactly how an employee should request to take time off if they are unable to work due to menopause symptoms, whether this falls under your normal sickness absence policy or if you have a separate menopause leave allowance.
-You should also outline how to request a flexible working arrangement if this is not already a standard for your workplace.
-Keep in mind that if someone is needing to take additional time off due to symptoms, they're probably already feeling worried or stressed about their performance at work.
-Make things as easy as possible for them by writing your menopause policy in a straightforward way.
+Outline a clear and easy process that defines exactly how an employee should request to take time off if they are unable to work due to menopause symptoms, whether this falls under your normal sickness absence policy or if you have a separate allowance for menopause-related absences.
+Your policy should also address your company's approach to long-term health conditions, as long-term absences caused by menopause should be treated alike.

 3. Make sure you've noted that the use of menopause leave or support will be fully confidential

 Make that it is clearly stated in your policy, and all line managers understand, that the use of any menopause support your company offers is kept fully confidential unless the person affected by menopause or perimenopause wants to let their teammates know.
-It's an incredibly personal and sensitive issue; sometimes people want their team to know, whereas other times people want to keep their medical situation private.
+It's an incredibly personal and sensitive issue; sometimes people want their team to know, whereas other times people want to keep any medical conditions they might have private.

 4. Consider other reasonable adjustments you can make to help people manage menopause symptoms effectively